publisha/publisha.github.io/pages/createyourownblog.md

   [47a5cbc0]: https://www.markdownguide.org "Take a look at this helpful site"

+Note: [There is a PDF of this document available here][7f29443a].

+  [7f29443a]: /resources/createyourownblog.pdf "Grab this PDF"

 ## Getting the software required

 You will only need the application called _Atom_ and to help you get the correct settings I am [providing you with a distribution][61862e36] package as a `zip` file.
 This will create an `atom` folder which you need to place inside your `Home` folder.